 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I am proud to rise for the first time today and to take part in this, and I would like to talk about this, Mr. Speaker.
+I am proud to rise for the first time today and to take part in this, and I have something I would like to talk about, Mr. Speaker.
 I would like to make a short statement about the recent state of emergency in Clyde River.
 I am sure you have all heard about what has been happening and the serious problems they have been having in Clyde River these past two months in particular.

-Mr. Speaker, as you know, a series of major weather events recently disrupted life in the community.
-Over the past few weeks, I have been in close contact, just to let you know, with the hamlet and the minister's office on this situation.
-I have been working with the Minister of Community and Government Services about the situation.
+Mr. Speaker, as you are aware, a series of major weather events recently disrupted life in the community.
+Over the past few weeks I have been in close contact, just to let you know, with the hamlet and the minister's office on this situation.
+I have been working with the Minister of Community and Government Services concerning the situation.

-As the MLA for Uqqummiut, I am committed to representing both of the communities with all of my abilities, Qikiqtarjuaq and Clyde River.
-Although the recent bad weather has prevented me from travelling to Clyde River, I will be there soon.
-Even though that's happening, I'm still planning to try to go up there with the Minister of Community and Government Services at the same time.
-I expect that sometime after this session, we will be able to go and visit Clyde River and go and see the hamlet in Clyde River and other organizations and infrastructure there.
+As the MLA for Uqqummiut, I am committed to representing both of the communities with all of my abilities; Qikiqtarjuaq and Clyde River.
+Though recent bad weather has prevented me from travelling to Clyde River, I will be there soon.
+Though that may be the case, I still have plans of trying to get there also with the Minister of Community and Government Services.
+I expect that sometime after this session we will be able to go and visit Clyde River to go meet with the hamlet in Clyde River as well as other organizations and infrastructure there.

-Thank you, Mr. Speaker, for allowing me to speak, and during this session, I will have questions for the minister about the matter that I was just talking about because it is a critical situation, the emergency that the hamlet has been going through, so I wanted to talk about that first.
+Thank you, Mr. Speaker, for allowing me to speak, and during this session I will have questions for the minister about the matter that I just spoke to because it is a critical situation, the emergency that the hamlet has been going through.
+So I wanted to talk about that first.
 Thank you for the opportunity, Mr. Speaker.